|

 fact that because of its fragrance it was strewn before church doors

-and on floors at holy festivals and ceremonies (ref. genus Hierochloe)
+and on floors at holy festivals and ceremonies.
+The genus Hierochloe was published by Robert Brown in 1810.

 Born in Cannonville, Utah, got her BA at Pomona College in 1924 and